-Lately, it seems like every campus is talking about the adult learner market and to attract, recruit, and support this elusive student population.
+Lately, it seems like every two- and four-year college is talking about the adult learner market and how to attract, recruit, and support this elusive student population.

 To help you facilitate conversations about this population, we’ve rounded up a few quick facts about adult learners.